TimmHess/UnrealImageCapture/README.md

 class ...
 [...]
 ```
-The ```Image``` will be the color buffer our CaptureComponent writes to. ```RenderFence``` is a neat feature of UE4 letting you put a  "fence" into the render pipeline that knows when it has passed the full pipeline, giving a way to assess whethere our render command must have been passed as well.
+The ```Image``` will be the color buffer our CaptureComponent writes to. ```RenderFence``` is a neat feature of UE4 letting you put a  "fence" into the render pipeline that knows when it has passed the full pipeline, giving a way to assess whether our render command must have been passed as well.
 The ```isPNG``` flag will be important later when we want to also store semantic labels which should not be stored as JPEG as the compression introduces small errors into the color/label data...

 Also we need to add our ```TQueue```, keeping track of our render requests: